-Carrot Noodles with Ginger-Lime Peanut Sauce makes for a healthful side dish or main entree.
+Carrot Noodles with Ginger-Lime Peanut Sauce makes for a healthful side dish or main entrée when you add protein.

 Have you ever made carrot noodles?
 For the life of me, the only food I’ve been wanting to eat lately is raw.
 Slabs of raw fish?
 Bring it on.
 Raw veggies all smothered in a tasty zesty, spicy, sweet sauce?
 The raw-er, the better.

 Lately I’ve been going with spiralized vegetables galore, and one of my current favorites?
 These spiralized carrot noodles with a mega flavorful ginger-lime peanut sauce.

 Fact is, spring vegetables are perfect for leaving raw, and carrots are super easy to spiralize.
 Why go the extra mile with heat-treating your vegetables when they’re perfectly decent as is?
 If it ain’t broke, don’t fix it.

 Plus this California perma-summer thing is driving me away from comfort foods straight into the welcoming arms of cool, crisp salad.

 Oh hey, have you ever seen one of these?
 It’s a GEFU Spirelli Spiral Slicer and it makes noodles out of veggies.
 Best invention EVER!

 I have also heard the Paderno World Cuisine Spiralizer is incredible for spiralizing all sorts of vegetable noodles.
 Instead of only being able to spiralize long, thin vegetables like carrots and zucchini, the Paderno can spiralize any hearty vegetable, including sweet potatoes, butternut squash, you name it!

 Start by preparing the sauce.
 Simply add the ingredients to a small bowl and stir until combined.